anishkutti/SSMSCopilot/README.md

 		Add atleast 5 columns in customer_demo and sales_demo
 		Add 50 sample records which has real product names and customer names in each table Use tech company names
-	2b.
-Add 100 more sample data in dbo.sales_demo for year 2023. use customer_id between 1 to 5
+	* Add 100 more sample data in dbo.sales_demo for year 2023. use customer_id between 1 to 5

-	2c.
-Add 10 new columns in product_demo. make column names look real
+	* Add 10 new columns in product_demo. make column names look real

-## Analytical
-	* Write a query which will show the sales by customer, product and month

-	* Show top 10 sales by product and company by year and month. show the query as well

-	* Detect anomoly

-		alter table customer_demo
-		add customer_rating int
-		update customer_demo
-		set customer_rating =1

-		update customer_demo
-		set customer_rating = null where customer_id =5

-	 Detect anomoly in customer_demo table. show the query as well

 ## Data Transform & Curate
 	* Write a stored proc which will create a flat table and populate it with customer, product and sales info by month